shyamsundared/diversifi-assignment-shyam/README.md

 docker build -t news-sentiment-api .

-text

 Run a container with environment variables:

 docker run -p 8000:8000 --env-file .env news-sentiment-api

-text

 ---

-## 📰 News Source & Sentiment Analysis
+## Sentiment Analysis

 ### News

-- The app fetches news headlines using a reliable financial news API (such as RapidAPI or other aggregators).
-- Headlines are fetched based on the stock ticker symbols provided to the API.
+-I used rapiAPI to fetch news

 ### Sentiment Analysis

-- Sentiment is categorized as **positive**, **negative**, or **neutral**.
-- The sentiment is intended to reflect how news may impact stock prices shortly after publication.
+- I used gemini api as it was free.

 ---

-## 🤖 AI Tools Used
+##  AI Tools Used

 ### Google Gemini API (Google AI)